-Williamsburg is a neighborhood full of contrasts.
+Williamsburg is a neighborhood of contrasts.
 In this area north of Brooklyn, hipsters and orthodox Jews coexist.
-In just a few streets, the atmosphere changes radically: from the most striking street art and old factories turned into restaurants to the austerity of the Jewish quarter.
+In just a few streets, the atmosphere changes radically: from the most striking street art and old factories converted into restaurants to the austerity of the Jewish quarter.

-Brooklyn is a 'must' in any trip to the city of skyscrapers (Learn more in my guide on what to see and do in Brooklyn) and within Brooklyn, for me, Williamsburg is one of those areas so authentic and full of contrasts that is worth visiting.
+Brooklyn is a 'must' on any trip to the city of skyscrapers and within Brooklyn, for me, Williamsburg is one of those authentic areas full of contrasts that is worth visiting.
 You can visit it on your own or take a tour of Williamsburg.
 Here's what you can't miss.